sagnik036/hyperlocal-python/README.md

     - Email can also be verified but it will be after signup gets completed

 # features that will be implemented in m2
-- Shop Add and Vehicle add api
+- Shop Add/List and Vehicle add/list api/admin-panel

   - Delivery Person
     - Delivery person can add their vehicle
     - Fields -